melt-umn/melt-website/content/silver/concepts/automatic-attributes.md

 }
 ```

-As with equality attributes, `==` is used to compare any children that don't have the propagated partial attribute.
+As with equality attributes, `==` is used as a fallback to compare any children that don't use the biequality attributes for comparison; `==` is inserted when propagating the partial attribute for any children that don't have the total attribute.

 The above attributes could then be used to define a function for comparing types:
 ```